 Clarification for Estate permission on driveways, fences, walls and new hedges.

-However we do still need to be informed if you are modifying your driveway in any way, in particular if you are wanting to create an in and out drive or to increase the hard-standing area.
-The reason is that you may or may not own the verge outside your property, not all properties do.
+The WRA will need to be informed if you are modifying your driveway in any way, in particular if you want to create an in and out drive or to increase the hard-standing area.
+The reason is that you may or may not own the verge outside your property – not all properties do.
 It may also be the case that the covenants of your property stipulate that the verge must remain a grassed area.
+There may be legal charges in relation to granting a right of way over the verge.

 We also need to be informed if you are erecting or altering the position of fences, walls or hedges on the boundary of your property.